-Think of carbon linchpin China.
-So wedded to coal, it had resisted speaking at COP26 of a coal 'phase-out' - rather only of a 'phase-down.'
-Yet possibilities there ahead for solar power are immense.
-China, more than anyone, could make vast solar growth happen.
+Think of carbon linchpin, China.
+So wedded to coal, it didn't speak at COP26 of coal 'phase-out' - but rather only of a 'phase-down.'
+Yet possibilities there for solar power are immense.
+China, more than anyone, can make vast solar growth happen.
 Reminiscent of a US mobilizing 1941 for war.
-By 2021 China already had 250 GW of solar power capacity, nicely 2x that called-for in earlier Plans.
-It could boast $1/3^{rd}$ of all global solar capacity being commissioned, was for domestic China demand, reverberating benefits planet-wide.
+By 2021 China already had 250 GW of solar power capacity, nicely 2x what had been called-for in its earlier Plans.
+It could boast, of $1/3^{rd}$ of all global solar capacity being commissioned on its domestic China demand, with reverberating benefits planet-wide.

-Consider what's possible at high end.
-In theory, if all China's areas that could easily have solar, had it, mainly sparsely-populated northwest (most people live in southeast), then 'technical potential' of all solar 2020 was to make 100 petawatt-hours.
-That would be 13x all of China's then total 7.5 PW/hr electricity demand (2x then-Total demand all energy with heat).
-By 2060, as solar panel efficiencies improve, solar potential might rise by +50%, to 150 PW/hr when China is planning for net-zero emissions.
-At least 1⁄2 its potential solar-area was already capable of PV being cheaper there, than coal in 2020.
-80% can be cheaper than coal in 2022.
-As solar improves more by 2030, solar can be cheaper than coal across all China!
+Consider what's possible there, at high end.
+In theory, if all China's areas that could easily have solar, had it, in a mainly sparsely-populated northwest (most people live in southeast), then 'technical potential' of all solar in 2020 was 100 petawatt-hours.
+That was 13x all of China's then total 7.5 PW/hr Electricity Demand (2x then-Total demand all energy with heat).
+By 2060, as solar panel efficiencies improve, its solar potential might rise +50%, to 150 PW/hr, when China plans net-zero emissions.
+At least 1⁄2 its potential solar-areas were already capable of PV as cheaper there, in 2020, than coal.
+80% of its solar areas cheaper than coal in 2022.
+As solar improves more, by 2030, solar could be cheaper than coal across all China!

-China's solar costs had averaged 4.93 cents/kWh in 2020.
-Projected costs can drop to 1.3 cents/kWh by 2030.
-Then, as solar goes on getting cheaper - down to 0.3 cents/kWh by 2060!
-And if a price is put on coal pollution, say a carbon tax, that cost difference gets immense.
-So coal can't compete ahead; all sides know it.
-But coal has meant jobs, & has been firm, dispatchable, uninterruptible vast domestic power that nation needed.
-Solar hobbled by intermittency, dearly needs energy storage.
-Put the 2 together, storage + solar can grow 100% dispatchable and 2030 it's projected that 5.2 petawatt-hours of such solar-with-storage might be available in China.
-All cheaper than dirty coal too - vs. 7.5 PW total demand.
+China's solar PV costs had averaged just 4.93 cents/kWh in 2020.
+The costs projected to drop to 1.3 cents/kWh by 2030.
+Then, as solar gets even cheaper - down to 0.3 cents/kWh by 2060!
+If a price is put on coal pollution, say a carbon tax, cost difference gets immense.
+And so, coal cannot compete ahead; all sides know it.
+But coal means jobs, is firm, dispatchable, an uninterruptible vast domestic power that nation had needed.
+Solar, hobbled by intermittency, dearly needs energy storage to be firm.
+Put together, storage + solar can be 100% dispatchable and by 2030 its projected 5.2 petawatt-hours of solar-with-storage might be available in China.
+All of that will be cheaper than dirty coal, too - near its total 7.5 PW total demand.

-By 2060, solar+storage could be making 7.2 petawatt-hours, or nearly half China's electricity demand - met by sun.
-Complimenting that, huge wind both onshore & offshore, geothermal etc too could meet all needs.
-Still, there's great challenges to such a ramp, especially in raw materials that pinch.
-Battery designs that needed say, cobalt, might hoover up 36% of world known cobalt reserves (on older battery designs).
-Thus, if better that new batteries don't need any cobalt, discussed ahead, it all gets much easier.
-Even huge lithium needs might then be 'only' 8% global reserves.
-Hence green alternative technologies, can be crucial - and myriad ideas are beginning to blossom, requiring fewer costly raw materials.
+2060, solar + storage could be making 7.2 petawatt-hours, then near 1/2 China's electricity demand - met by sun.
+Complimented by huge wind onshore/offshore, and geothermal etc too. it could thus meet all needs.
+Still, there's great challenges to such a ramp.
+Especially in raw materials that pinch.
+Yes, battery designs once needing say, cobalt might hoover up 36% of world known cobalt reserves (on older battery designs).
+Thus, on new better batteries that don't need cobalt, discussed ahead, it all gets much easier.
+Even huge lithium needs, might then be 'only' 8% of global reserves.
+Hence green new alternative technologies, can be crucial - and myriad ideas beginning to blossom, that can require fewer costly raw materials.